mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 Hi everyone!
 I am Ayush Sah (arsenic), and I am back with the final report for my Google Summer of Code (GSoC) 2026 project with Mixxx.

 In my [introductory post](https://mixxx.org/news/2026-06-06-gsoc-2026-rebuild-latenight-qml/), I described the plan to rebuild Mixxx’s iconic LateNight skin in native QML.
-The motivation was simple: preserve the dense, familiar workflow that makes LateNight useful to DJs while moving the skin’s presentation and interaction layer to a more flexible and modern UI technology.
+The motivation was simple: preserve the dense, familiar LateNight experience that makes the skin useful to DJs while moving its presentation and interaction layer to a more flexible and modern UI technology.

 The introductory post described a 12-week implementation plan.
 The project ultimately ran for 16 weeks, giving enough time to take the initial shell through the major LateNight workflows and the shared infrastructure needed to support them.

 The result is a substantially complete LateNight QML interface with native QML decks, waveform integration and controls, toolbar, mixer, effects rack, samplers, microphone and auxiliary-input racks, menus, responsive deck layouts, and the theme infrastructure needed for Classic and PaleMoon styling.

-The short version is that the original goal was not to make a new skin that merely looked like LateNight.
-It was to make the LateNight workflow available in QML, with the same controls, states, layouts, and visual language wherever the scope allowed.
+The short version is that the original goal was not just to make a new skin that merely looked like LateNight.
+The aim was also to make the LateNight workflow available in QML, with the same controls, states, layouts, and visual language wherever the scope allowed.

-You can also take a look at the video below to see LateNight QML in action.
+You can take a look at the video below to see LateNight QML in action.

 <!-- YouTube video to be added -->